mdavis-xyz/mdavis.xyz/pages/voting/content.md

    </video>
 </div>

-All software has bugs, typically around [10 to 50 bugs](https://www.mayerdan.com/ruby/2012/11/11/bugs-per-line-of-code-ratio) for every 1000 lines of code.
+All software has bugs, typically around [10 to 50 bugs](https://www.mayerdan.com/ruby/2012/11/11/bugs-per-line-of-code-ratio) (coding mistakes) for every 1000 lines of code.
-To run a touch screen interface developers must write approximately 10,000 lines of code.
-Therefore a voting machine, counting machine or end-user mobile phone with a touch screen will have about 100 to 500 bugs just in the screen software alone.
+Voting machines typically have [several hundred thousand lines of code](https://mirror.netcologne.de/CCC/congress/2014/webm-sd/31c3-6344-en-Security_Analysis_of_Estonias_Internet_Voting_System_webm-sd.webm).
+Therefore we can say with high confidence that any voting machines probably has *thousands* of bugs.
-The consequences of using software with hundreds of bugs to run an election are catastrophic.
+The consequences of using software with so many bugs to run an election are catastrophic.
 The video above is from a *real* election.
 This example is [one of many](https://www.nytimes.com/2018/02/21/magazine/the-myth-of-the-hacker-proof-voting-machine.html) where the screen displayed a different vote to what the voter intended.
+For online voting, votes are cast on consumer devices running tens of millions of lines of code, which means they contain *hundreds of thousands of bugs*.
 These problems do not happen with paper ballots.

 In March a dozen European Union members cast their vote incorrectly, because the user interface of the voting systems did not make it clear whether they were voting on amendments or the whole bill.
 The consequence is that [legislation not supported by the majority was passed](https://nakedsecurity.sophos.com/2019/04/01/meps-just-voted-through-controversial-copyright-clauses-by-mistake/), and Internet freedom all around the world was impacted as a result.
 This happened to politicians whose entire job is voting, and understanding the process.
-So how could an average Joe voting once a year of less possibly fare any better?
+So how could an average Joe voting once a year or less possibly fare any better?

 In one Texas vote, the machines took many seconds to render each page on the screen.
 If voters touched the screen before that rendering finished, the machines [threw away their vote](https://www.vice.com/en_us/article/negayg/texas-voting-machines-have-been-a-known-problem-for-a-decade).
-The officials response from officials was to claim nothing was wrong, and to blame voters for not waiting "at least 3-5 seconds for all choices to be rendered on the eSlate voting machines".
+The officials' response was to claim nothing was wrong, and to blame voters for not waiting "at least 3-5 seconds for all choices to be rendered on the eSlate voting machines".
 If a computer takes 5 seconds to print some simple text on a screen from a local drive, then something is fundamentally wrong about how that software was written.

 Paper ballots are incredibly cheap.